 Pride vs. HumilityMay 6, 2020

-Compared to God, we have a teeeeeensy tiny amount of knowledge or power or ability…. or anything really…
+Without God, we have a tiny amount of knowledge, power, or ability.

 We have real strengths and weaknesses.
 God didn’t design us to do everything well.
 He wants us to work together for his kingdom – not as individuals – and definitely not as men and women who covet one another’s gifting.